ThinkUpLLC/ThinkUp/docs/source/install/upgrade.rst

 Install ThinkUp's Newest Application Code
 -----------------------------------------

+.. sidebar:: Update Notifications as of Beta 12

+    From ThinkUp beta 12 on, you can find out if there's a new version of the application available by logging in as an administrator.
+If there's a newer version than the one you're currently running available for download, you'll see a message on the right side of ThinkUp's status bar, between "Logged in as admin" and the "Settings" link.

+    For example, If you're running beta 12 and beta 13 is available, the message will read "Version 0.13 available."
+    Click on it to download beta 13.

 First, `download ThinkUp's latest version <http://thinkupapp.com>`_ and extract the zip archive.

 Using your favorite FTP program, rename your existing ThinkUp folder to something like ``thinkup.old``.
 Then, upload